vamazzuca/meal.io/README.md

-Meal.io
+# Meal.io

 Decription
 • A frontend web project for weekly meal planning and recipe storage.
 • Users can add, edit and delete their favorite recipes and plan out their meals for the week using this simple web application.
 • Frontend built with React, React Redux, vanilla CSS, and used Material UI for icons and button styling.
 • Implemented React Redux in order to store and share recipe data across components.

+Video Demo

 Images